 The limbic system and the role of emotions in learning

 The limbic system is composed of several small interconnected structures, is your brain’s principal regulator of emotion and plays important roles in processing memory.
 This may explain why emotion is an important ingredient in many memories.
 The limbic system is powerful enough to override both rational thought and innate brain stem response patterns.
 In short, you tend to follow your feelings.
 Your brain regulates your body functions whilst your body provides support services for your brain meaning that the two are integrated into a single system.
 Your emotional system is located principally in your brain, endocrine, and immune systems (an integrated biochemical system), but it affects all other organs, such as your heart, lungs, and skin.

 Emotions are involved in the neurological changes that are shaped by learning.
-This is because the emotional mind is integrated into unconscious systems such as breathing, circulation, digestion, etc. So, experiencing an emotion leads to changes in physiology and, by inference, these changes in physiology are involved in the learning process.
-Essentially, you feel your way to solutions to problems that matter to you, and that are emotionally relevant to you, because you experience them through subtle physiological change.
+This is because the emotional mind is integrated into unconscious systems such as breathing, circulation, digestion, etc. So, experiencing an emotion leads to changes in physiology.
+By inference, these changes in physiology are involved in the learning process.
+Essentially, you feel your way to solutions to problems that matter to you.
+The problems that are emotionally relevant to you because you experience them through subtle physiological change.

 When you struggle with a problem in which you feel engaged — you draw upon memories of past experiences with similar problems.
 You search for strategies that might apply to this new problem.
 As a solution is approached a series of small emotional jolts of recognition are experienced that leads you to feel that you are on the right path, that you are getting closer to the right answer.